 Trailing P/E Ratio is the most commonly used metrics by investors; wherein past earnings of a company over a period is considered.
 It provides a more accurate and objective view of a company’s performance.

 Investors who employ the principles of “value investing” while transacting in the stock market consider the intrinsic value of the underlying assets of a company rather than its current market price.
+P/E ratio is one of the primary metrics used in this respect, as it helps determine whether a stock is overvalued or undervalued.

 In case a company exhibits a high P/E ratio, it signifies that the company’s share prices are relatively higher than its earnings and hence, can be overvalued.
 Value investors refrain from trading in such overpriced stocks as it indicates high speculation, rendering the company prone to systematic risks arising from inefficient fund management.
 This approach allows investors to avoid a value trap.